StilgarISCA/EventLogManager/README.md

 Commands
 ===============
-**Help** -- Display the help
+**Help** &ndash; Display the help

+**CreateSource "NewEventSourceName" "TargetEventLogName"** &ndash; Creates a new event source in event log.
+Enclose event log / source names with spaces in double quotes.

-**List** -- Lists all of the event logs by name
+**List** &ndash; Lists all of the event logs by name

-**List "EventLogName"** -- Lists all of the event sources for the given event log.
+**List "EventLogName"** &ndash; Lists all of the event sources for the given event log.
 Enclose event log names with spaces in double quotes.

 Examples
 ===============

+**CreateSource**

+*Example*

+    EventLogManager CreateSource "Account Deleter Service" Application

+*Output*

+    Event source "Account Deleter Service" created in Application event log.

 **List**

 *Example*